Malenea/StarWarsSense/README.md

   - Some minor improvements on code repeat.
   - Add a circular referencing across all categories to allow user to circle through the categories from one reference to the other
   (i.e: tap and move to `Luke` -> tap and move to `Human` -> tap and move to `Princess Leia` -> tap and move to `Tatooine`...etc)
+  - More unit tests coverage and UI tests.